Discover the free child lace cardigan pattern – Mary Cardigan and check out all of our other free sweater patterns here.

-Mary Cardigan was made for one specific purpose, a sweater for my daughter, Shiloh, for chilly spring mornings.
-You know, that season where it’s almost coat weather in the morning and evening but tank tops and shorts in the afternoon.
+I’ve always been a firm believer that every child needs the perfect sweater for the capricious weather of spring.
+That’s how Mary Cardigan came to be.
+Designed with love and precision, this free child lace cardigan pattern was made for one specific purpose: a sweater for my daughter, Shiloh, for those chilly spring mornings.
+You know, that season where it’s almost coat weather in the morning and evening, but tank tops and shorts in the afternoon.
 Layers are king.
 And for whatever reason, in size 4, I had nothing.
-How with 6 older siblings, I don’t know, but I got to work and remedied the situation.
+How with six older siblings, I don’t know, but I got to work and remedied the situation.

 youth mary cardigan in use on a 3yr old model who typically wears a 4t wearing a size 4